python-semver/python-semver/BUILDING.rst

 This project changed slightly its way how it is built.
 The reason for this was to still support the "traditional" way with :command:`setup.py`, but at the same time try out the newer way with :file:`pyproject.toml`.
-Over time, once Python 3.6 gets deprecated, we will support only the newer way.
+As Python 3.6 got deprecated, this project does support from now on only :file:`pyproject.toml`.

 Background information